thiscouldbebetter/PlanetaryDefenseFighterGame/Documentation/Development_Guide/Development_Guide.md

 		Triggerable.name
 	];

-Also, you'll need to add this method at the end of the PlaceDefault class, right below the existing .habitats() method, so that it can tell how many raiders are left:
+Also, you'll need to add this method at the end of the PlaceDefault class, right below the existing .habitats() method, so that it can tell how many enemies are left:

-	raiders(): Raider[]
+	enemies(): Enemy[]
 	{
-		return this.entities.filter(x => x.constructor.name == Raider.name) as Raider[];
+		return this.entities.filter(x => x.constructor.name == Enemy.name) as Enemy[];
 	}

 12.4.
 Save the changes, recompile, and restart.
-Now, when you blow up the raider, or when the raider takes the habitat off the top of the screen, you'll see either a win or lose message.
+Now, when you blow up the enemy, or when the enemy takes the habitat off the top of the screen, you'll see either a win or lose message.
 When you click the button to dismiss the message dialog, the game will end and return to the title screen.

 13. Conclusion